J Doug Donoghue AM

 It was in this time undertaking regional management positions that he spent time in Brisbane and Melbourne.
 In Brisbane he joined the Commercial Rowing Club and undertook coaching responsibilities.
 One of his lightweight men's crews was to become the Queensland crew.

-In a transfer to Melbourne to manage the Victorian and Tasmanian regions, Doug joined Mercantile Rowing Club and has maintained his membership ever since.
+In a transfer to Melbourne to manage the Victorian and Tasmanian regions, Doug joined Mercantile Rowing Club and has maintained this membership for the rest of his life.
 He and Phil Cayzer, who was also working in Melbourne at that time, created a strong link between Sydney Rowing Club and Mercantile Rowing Club which continues until today.

 Doug was also very active in Rowing NSW.
-He held many positions of responsibility including a Vice-President and remains a trustee of the Laurie Stepto Trust.
+He held many positions of responsibility including a Vice-President and trustee of the Laurie Stepto Trust.

 He was no stranger to assisting the sport with media which was also undertaken with excellence.
 It included doing the ABC radio call for the Olympic rowing in 1976 and the TV commentaries for both the 1984 and 1988 Olympic rowing.
 He was also a regular at local regattas with his commentary heard at the NSW GPS regatta and National Regattas for many years.